haskellfoundation/tech-proposals/proposals/0000-replacing-cabal-custom-build.md

 We would also appreciate input from authors of packages with custom `Setup.hs` scripts which might be impacted by this proposal, to clarify their needs.
-For example, we have argued that `Cabal` should provide copy hooks so that packages currently using them as a distribution mechanism are able to continue doing so, but we could reconsider this the impact on packages was considered acceptable.
+For example, we have argued that `Cabal` should provide install hooks so that packages currently using them as a distribution mechanism are able to continue doing so, but we could reconsider this the impact on packages was considered acceptable.